 15. Clean tools and store them

 Plants get diseases just like humans and animals.
 Even if your gardening tools retire for the fall and winter, be sure to clean them thoroughly before storing them for the off season.
-All-purpose cleaner or rubbing alcohol can disinfect small tools like pruners and loppers while you can use bleach for larger metal tools like shovels.5
+All-purpose cleaner or rubbing alcohol can disinfect small tools like pruners and loppers while you can use bleach for larger metal tools like shovels.

+These fall yard tasks aren’t just about making things look tidy — they help protect your home, reduce risks, and set you up for a safe, stress-free spring.
 If you follow this checklist you’re bound to have a wonderfully winterized yard that will be ready to wow you with lush, green bounty once the warm weather returns.